-General Jin Yong-sun stated at a meeting with parliamentarians that there is a "possibility" of Russia supporting the North Korean ICBM program.
+General Jin Young-sun stated at a meeting with parliamentarians that there is a "possibility" of Russia supporting the North Korean ICBM program.
 According to him, this is indicated by changes in the design of the transporter-erector-launcher (TEL), as well as the deepening military cooperation between the two countries.

 The Chairman of the JCS of South Korea analyzed photographs of the Hwasong-19 and Hwasong-20 ICBMs published by ЦТАК.
 He pointed out significant differences in the design of the TEL, which indicates foreign technical assistance.

-General Jin Yong-sun acknowledged that intercepting the North Korean Hwasong-20 missile "may be difficult."
+General Jin Young-sun acknowledged that intercepting the North Korean Hwasong-20 missile "may be difficult."
 The high-ranking military official stated that the new capabilities are causing concern in Seoul, so the South Korean authorities are preparing countermeasures.

 For these purposes, surveillance of North Korea has been strengthened with the help of satellites.
 The General acknowledged that the military is using not only reconnaissance but also commercial spacecraft.
 In 2025, Seoul will be able to monitor the territory of North Korea every two hours by deploying an entire satellite network.

-What do Hwasong-20 and Russian Iskanders have in common?
+What do Hwasong-20 and Russian Iskanders Have in Common?

 North Korea has been actively developing a missile program since 2017.
 Experts argue that North Korean engineers largely follow the principles of the "Soviet school."
 For example, the Hwasong-14 ICBM resembles the Soviet 15A15 ICBM.